 We welcome school groups of any age to visit and enjoy the atmosphere of an upland Shropshire farm of the Victorian era.
 We have several exhibitions, displays of farm equipment and traditional farm animals which will help children learn about times gone by.
 Groups can take advantage of 23 acres of farmland, visit the bailiff's cottage, milk Clover, our replica cow, see the horses at work and admire our free-ranging farm animals.

-The learning team at Shropshire Museums and Archives offer learning opportunities at Acton Scott Historic Working Farm, Shrewsbury Museum & Art Gallery, Ludlow Museum Resource Centre and Shropshire Archives.
+The learning team at Shropshire Museums and Archives also offers learning opportunities at Shrewsbury Museum and Art Gallery, Ludlow Museum Resource Centre and Shropshire Archives.
 We also offer an outreach and a loan box service.
-Download our full schools’ workshop programme or click on the options below to see the variety of courses available.
+Find out more from the links on this page.

 Booking a workshop couldn’t be easier.
 Simply email us at firstname.lastname@example.org or ring 01743 258881/258884 to book a workshop in school or at any of our venues.